miloknowles/ocean-perception/README.md

 ## :bulb: Background

-I spent about a year working on a startup called Blue Meadow.
+I spent about 15 months working on a startup called Blue Meadow.
 Our original idea was to develop an autonomous robot for monitoring and performing tasks on offshore aquaculture farms (primarily seaweed and oysters).
+This would help farmers detect disease, optimize growing conditions, and reduce labor costs through fewer visits to the farm site.

 Most ocean robots are extremely expensive due to their reliance on acoustic navigation (e.g sidescan sonar).
-One of our main goals was to reduce cost by adopting a "camera-first" approach to vehicle perception.
-This repository contains a few months of work on that project.
+One of our main goals was to reduce hardware cost by adopting a visual-inertial approach to navigation, which relies on a cheap IMU and camera.
+To help the vehicle constrain its absolute position in the world, it also receives range measurements from one or more acoustic beacons attached to the farm.

+Eventually, we moved away from the idea of a mobile task-automating robot, and started developing and simpler static sensor package.
+Since I spent a significant amount of time developing a vision-based navigation system for our original idea, I thought I'd make the code public in case it's useful or interesting to others.

 **NOTE**: This codebase is not in a very user-friendly state right now, but I'm working on making it easier for others to use.
 If there are particular modules you're interested, let me know